At Home After Hip

 • Can walk with an assistive device

 The goal of pain control after surgery is not to take away your pain entirely, but to make it tolerable.
-Managing pain supports healing by lowering your stress response, decreasing swelling and inflammation, and helping you move sooner.
+Managing your pain supports your healing by lowering your stress response, decreasing swelling and inflammation, and helping you move sooner.

+Opioid medication.
 Opioid pain medications are most often used for short-term relief when non-opioid options do not give enough relief.
 Be careful and don’t take more than prescribed.
 Let your surgeon know if the prescribed dose doesn’t help your pain; it may be a sign of a complication.

+Non-Opioid medication.
 Over-the-counter pain medications such as aspirin, ibuprofen, and acetaminophen can reduce swelling and control mild to moderate pain.

+Other pain control.
 Medication is not the only strategy to manage discomfort.
 You can also:

 • Use ice for up to 20 minutes at a time to reduce swelling.